Vegan Minestrone Soup

 And oh my, that balsamic.
 I don’t think I could ever make minestrone without it.
 Just trust me on that, okay?

-And when served up with some bread for dunking (specifically these fluffy honey yeast rolls)!?
-It’s meal-time heaven!
+And when served up with some bread for dunking?
+It’s meal-time heaven.

 - The pasta!
 You can definitely use another smaller pasta shape (I’m just super partial to elbow noodles in minestrone).
 You could also make this gluten-free by using gluten-free pasta.
 Either way, just simmer until al dente.